Mavzz/readpanda-mobile/TECHNICAL_DOCUMENTATION.md

 ## 1. Introduction

 This document provides a comprehensive technical overview of the ReadPanda mobile application.
-ReadPanda is a mobile app built with React Native and Expo, designed to help users track their reading, discover new books, and engage with a community of readers.
+ReadPanda is a mobile app built with React Native, designed to help users track their reading, discover new books, and engage with a community of readers.

 ## 2. Getting Started